Last Updated: 28th February 2019

 Our Parish webcam provides a live data stream 24 hours per day and 7 days per week to St. Brigid’s Church in Dunleer, Co Louth.
-It takes a wide angle view of the central aisle of the Church as per the screen shot below.
+It takes a wide angle view of the sanctuary and side altars of the Church as per the screen shot below.
 It is designed primarily so that the ministry of the Parish reaches everyone even if they cannot make it in person and it also functions as a security surveillance measure in between services.
 Both video and audio are recorded which counts as personal data.
 Notices are present in the Church at each entrance to alert parishioners and visitors alike that the recording is streaming live on Youtube and the data stream may be made available on social media such as Facebook and our Website.
 Note that the recording remains in buffer for a 4 hour period on Youtube and is deleted thereafter.
 The lawful basis of processing this data is in pursuance of our legitimate interests.

 6.9 Death Notices

 Death notices are made available on our Website and social media platforms.
 At the time of death, personal data of living members of the family of the deceased person may be included in the notice to inform the wider community.
 These details will usually be drawn from a public source e.g. www.rip.ie.

 Dunleer Parish deletes from the Website the personal data of the living members of the family after one month of posting and leaves a permanent record on the Website of the following details pertaining to the deceased for public record.

 8 Your Rights as a Data Subject

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights: